apache/eventmesh/README.md

 **Protocol:**

-The protocol of eventmesh is more easily and convenient, you can read more [here](docs/cn/instructions/eventmesh-runtime-protocol.zh-CN.md)
+The protocol of eventmesh is easier and convenient, you can read more [here](docs/cn/instructions/eventmesh-runtime-protocol.zh-CN.md)

 ## RoadMap
 | version | feature |